Amal-T-Roy/Particle-Fire-Simulator/README.md

 cmake --build . --config Release

 # Check if dll file is created
-dir SDL\SDL-release-3.2.26\build\SDL3.dll # Use 'rm' if you're using a Unix-like shell
+dir SDL\SDL-release-3.2.26\build\SDL3.dll # Use 'ls' if you're using a Unix-like shell

 ```